This post may contain affiliate links. Please see our disclosure policy.

-These ultimate relaxing bath bombs are made with natural ingredients and lavender essential oil.
+These ultimate relaxing bath bombs are made with natural ingredients and scented with lavender essential oil.

 Lavender bath bombs can be the best way to wind down after a long stressful day.
 These homemade bath bombs are laid out for you using a simple recipe or video tutorial.